UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 subcontract.ru - information support portal for small and medium-sized manufacturing businesses

-review.uz - magazine "Economic Review"
+review.uz - “Economic Review” magazine

 The PMI (Project Management Institute) index is

-height="299" src="/pictures/investments/img171654_1-2_Indeks_potrebitelskih_nastroeniy.jpg" title="(!LANG:1.2 Consumer Sentiment Index" width="481"> !}
+height="299" src="/pictures/investments/img171654_1-2_Indeks_potrebitelskih_nastroeniy.jpg" title="1.2 Consumer Sentiment Index" width="481"> !}

 Sources

-Wikipedia - the free encyclopedia
+WikiPedia - the free encyclopedia

-WikiKnowledge - the free encyclopedia
+WikiKnowledge - free encyclopedia

 Great Soviet Encyclopedia